Paraphrasing Complex Network: Network Compression via Factor Transfer: Experiments

 \subsection{CIFAR-100}

 For further analysis, we wanted to apply our algorithm to more difficult tasks to prove generality of the proposed FT by adopting CIFAR-100 dataset.
-CIFAR-100 dataset contains the same number of images as CIFAR-10 dataset, 50K (train) and 10K (test), but has 100 classes, \nj{containing} only 500 images per classes.
-Since the training dataset is more complicated, we thought the number of blocks (depth) in the network has much more impact on the classification performance because deeper and stronger networks will \nj{better} learn the boundaries between classes. \nj{Thus, the} experiments \nj{on} CIFAR-100 were designed to observe the changes depending on the depths of networks.
+CIFAR-100 dataset contains the same number of images as CIFAR-10 dataset, 50K (train) and 10K (test), but has 100 classes, {containing} only 500 images per classes.
+Since the training dataset is more complicated, we thought the number of blocks (depth) in the network has much more impact on the classification performance because deeper and stronger networks will {better} learn the boundaries between classes. {Thus, the} experiments {on} CIFAR-100 were designed to observe the changes depending on the depths of networks.
 The teacher network was fixed as ResNet-110, and the two networks ResNet-20 and ResNet-56, that have {the same width (number of channels) but different depth (number of blocks) with the teacher, were} used as student networks.
-As can be seen in Table \ref{table:100}, we got \nj{an} impressive result that the student network ResNet-56 trained with FT even outperforms the teacher network.
-The student ResNet-20 did not \nj{work that well} but it also outperformed other knowledge transfer methods.
-In this case, we analyzed many other additional elements, and could find that whereas the training accuracy in ResNet-56 student saturates to be higher than 95\%, the training accuracy in ResNet-20 hardly reaches 85\%.
-This implies that unfortunately, the existing algorithms, including ours, could not overcome the lack of power in a small network, though there are some improvements.
+As can be seen in Table \ref{table:100}, we got {an} impressive result that the student network ResNet-56 trained with FT even outperforms the teacher network.
+The student ResNet-20 did not {work that well} but it also outperformed other knowledge transfer methods.

 Additionally, in line with the experimental result in \cite{zagoruyko2016paying}, we also got consistent result that KD suffers from the gap of depths between the teacher and the student, and the accuracy is even worse compared to the student network in the case of training ResNet-20.
 For this dataset, the hybrid methods (AT+KD and FT+KD) was worse than the standalone AT or FT.
-This also indicates that KD is not suitable for a situation where the depth \nj{difference between the teacher and the student networks is large.}
+This also indicates that KD is not suitable for a situation where the depth {difference between the teacher and the student networks is large.}

 \begingroup \endgroup